-By nine votes to one, delegates voted to submit the constitution to state conventions.
+Following the final changes, the Style and Arrangement Committee was appointed “to revise and organize the style of the articles agreed to by the House.”
+Unlike other committees, the latter committee did not include representatives of small States.
+Its members were mostly in favor of a strong national government and hostile to demands for state rights.
 Wilson also argued that the executive should be directly elected by the people.
-Only by direct election could the executive branch be independent of both Congress and the states.
+Only through direct elections could the executive branch be independent of both Congress and the states.
 This view was unpopular.
-Some delegates, such as Roger Sherman, Elbridge Gerry and Pierce Butler, opposed direct executive elections because they thought people were too easily manipulated.
+Some delegates, such as Roger Sherman, Elbridge Gerry and Pierce Butler, opposed direct elections to executive power because they felt the people were too easily manipulated.
 Most delegates, however, did not question the intelligence of voters, but what worried them was the slowness with which information spread at the end of the 18th century.
 Due to a lack of information, the average voter would be too ignorant of the candidates to make an informed decision.
-As the Convention entered its second full month of deliberations, it was decided to defer further consideration of the thorny issue of the distribution of representatives in the national legislature to a committee composed of one delegate from each of the eleven States present at the Convention at that time.
-Among the members of this “Grand Committee” as it is called were William Paterson of New Jersey, Robert Yates of New York, Luther Martin of Maryland, Gunning Bedford, Jr. .
+A deep disagreement arose about slavery […].